X

 It’s no coincidence: Binge TV is good TV.
 As discussed in a previous post, the quality of the video streaming shows and the star power of the talent have significantly increased.
 Not only is the content changing, but viewer consumption style is changing as well.

 The era of channel surfing – posting up on the couch and watching whatever good happens to be on – is no more.
-Viewers are selecting what they want to watch, when they want to watch, and they are more attentive, critical, and engaged than ever before.
+Viewers are selecting what they want to watch, and when they want to watch, they are more attentive, critical, and engaged than ever before.
 They are more passionate and loyal fans.
 Good TV draws contemplative viewers who expect high-level quality content, and demand it.

 Everyone can agree that the landscape of media consumption is changing, and it is affecting the way we watch TV.
 Business models may die, but others will grow and thrive as a result.

-And in the mean time, either keep up or beware: Spoilers are everywhere.
+And in the meantime, either keep up or beware: Spoilers are everywhere.

-So How Does This Effect Brands?
+So How Does This Affect Brands?

 More From Hollywood Branded

 Are you interested in integrating your brand's product within content but simply don’t know where to start?
-Download our paper that was featured in the Journal of Brand Strategy that discusses all the things you should be aware of when creating a product placement program.
+Download our paper that was featured in the Journal of Brand Strategy which discusses all the things you should be aware of when creating a product placement program.

 Download The Paper Now